-We address the global crisis of antimicrobial resistant superbugs by using bacteriophages, good viruses that are bacteria's natural predators.
+We address the global crises of antimicrobial resistant superbugs and viral infections by using bacteriophages, good viruses that are bacteria's natural predators.
 These natural antimicrobials can be designed to act as tiny soldiers that only kill the bad bacteria and leave our good bacteria (the ones we need for our health and well-being) intact.
+We design and formulate phage therapeutics to target specific infections.
 We also pack bacteriophages into solid form to design antimicrobial biomaterials, gels and coatings.
 In addition, because bacteriophages are so good at targeting their prey (bacteria) in nature, we use them to design novel methods of detecting and diagnosing infectious diseases.